Pabblusansky/rhythmics/README.md

 Rhythmics provides a rich, interactive, and personalized dashboard with a suite of analytical tools:

-📊 Dynamic Top Charts: View your top tracks and artists, with interactive filters for different time ranges:
+📊 **Dynamic Top Charts**: View your top tracks and artists, with interactive filters for different time ranges:

 - Last Month (short_term)
 - Last 6 Months (medium_term)
 - All Time (long_term)

-📈 Genre Analysis: Discover your most listened-to genres with a beautiful, interactive doughnut chart.
+📈 **Genre Analysis**: Discover your most listened-to genres with a beautiful, interactive doughnut chart.
 Get custom, data-driven "Music Insights" that describe your unique taste profile.

-🎧 Recently Played History: See a list of your last 50 listened tracks, complete with timestamps.
+🎧 **Recently Played History**: See a list of your last 50 listened tracks, complete with timestamps.

-🚀 High-Performance Caching: The frontend features a sophisticated caching system that provides a lightning-fast experience on subsequent visits, reducing load times and API calls.
+🚀 **High-Performance Caching**: The frontend features a sophisticated caching system that provides a lightning-fast experience on subsequent visits, reducing load times and API calls.

-🔐 Privacy & Data Control: A dedicated privacy settings panel allows you to control what data is displayed and stored.
+🔐 **Privacy & Data Control**: A dedicated privacy settings panel allows you to control what data is displayed and stored.
 Includes a secure Logout and a Delete My Data function that completely removes your user and token information from our database.

-🔒 Secure Authentication: Full, secure OAuth 2.0 authentication flow with Spotify, including automatic token refresh logic on the backend to ensure you stay logged in.
+🔒 **Secure Authentication**: Full, secure OAuth 2.0 authentication flow with Spotify, including automatic token refresh logic on the backend to ensure you stay logged in.

-📱 Responsive Design: A sleek, modern interface that looks great on both desktop and mobile devices.
+📱 **Responsive Design**: A sleek, modern interface that looks great on both desktop and mobile devices.

 # 🚀 Live Demo & Deployment